Dynatrace/dynatrace-operator/README.md

 cluster.
 Furthermore, the Dynatrace Operator is now capable of rolling out a containerized ActiveGate for routing the OneAgent traffic.

-With v0.3.0 we added the cloudNativeFullStack mode, which combines host-monitoring, with our new webhook based injection mechanism for automatic-app-only injection.
-In addition, the CRD structure has been changed to provide an easier and more understandable way to deploy Dynatrace in your environment.
+With v0.3.0 the CRD structure has been changed to provide an easier and more understandable way to deploy Dynatrace in your environment.
-**routing** and **kubernetesMonitoring** within the Dynakube spec are deprecated now and moved to the activeGate section.
+- **routing** and **kubernetesMonitoring** within the Dynakube spec are deprecated now and moved to the **activeGate** section.
+- We added **applicationMonitoring** mode, a webhook based injection mechanism for automatic-app-only injection, and **hostMonitoring** for only monitoring the host in the cluster without app-only injection.
+In addition we also added the *beta* of cloudNativeFullStack mode, which combines hostMonitoring, with the webhook based applicationMonitoring.

 For more information please have a look at [our DynaKube Custom Resource examples](https://github.com/Dynatrace/dynatrace-operator/tree/master/config/samples), or our [official help page.](https://www.dynatrace.com/support/help/setup-and-configuration/setup-on-container-platforms/kubernetes/)